I never really know when to tell someone that I’m autistic.

 I think most autistic individuals would relate to my internal experience of autism.
 Where it differs for most people is in how we handle things externally.

-Some autistic people cope with the overwhelm through ways that are externally observable to others, such as when they flap their hands (stimming), don’t make contact (limiting incoming information), make loud noises (expressing the overwhelm), take over a conversation (their brain firing on many thoughts that excite them), or physically run from an environment (escaping the overwhelm).
+Some autistic people cope with the overwhelm through ways that are externally observable to others, such as when they flap their hands (stimming), don’t make eye contact (limiting incoming information), make loud noises (expressing the overwhelm), take over a conversation (their brain firing on many thoughts that excite them), or physically run from an environment (escaping the overwhelm).

 I was a very depressed, anxious kid.
 I did not know how to cope with everything I felt and thought.
 Since I was highly intelligent and excelled in school, I flew under the radar.